 What is IMCM®?

 IMCM® stands for International Multidisciplinary Change Management.
-It is a comprehensive framework for successful and holistic change management based on comprehensive theoretical works as well as practical best practices.
+It is a comprehensive framework for successful and holistic change management based on in-depth theoretical works as well as best practices from real cases.

 What is IMCM® suitable for?

 International Multidisciplinary Change Management offers for every project introducing a transformation – for every change – a variety of solutions and concrete strategies.
 It also provides assistance and orientation points for the successful and sustainable implementation of the corresponding change(s).
 This frame of reference is for change management what PMI® or PRINCE2® are for project management, with the difference that IMCM® is the only international change management framework to date.
 It has been developed in cooperation with universities and professional consultants (among them amontis’ experts) that have been working for many years in the field of change management.
 This framework thus combines excellent theoretical background with concrete practical references and best practices stemming directly from real cases.

 How is this possible?